Millennial pause: Awareness

 Becoming aware of the phenomenon has made some millennials notice that they are "getting old".
-People have also noted that, once they have been made aware that their recordings include millennial pauses, they find their own habit embarrassing, but also have trouble breaking the habit.
+People have also noted that, once they have been made aware that their recordings include millennial pauses, they find their own habit embarrassing, yet still have trouble breaking the habit.
 Some people have stated that, without the pause, the start of their dialogue would be cut off.
-Users have also stated that, once one is aware of the phenomenon, it is difficult to ignore its presence in a video.

 The phrase has been used untranslated outside of the Anglosphere, including in Brazil, Chile, Denmark, France, Germany, Indonesia, Italy, Mexico, the Netherlands, and Spain.